alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 early for once."
 The way he said it left no doubt.
 He was tired, but he loved computer vision and he loved his work.
 He was here by choice.

-Passion and faith in your work is what carries you through a Ph.D. program.
+Passion and faith in your work are what carries you through a Ph.D. program.
 Nothing else will.

 It was a high bar, and I wasn't sure I crossed it.